ITSC-4155-Spring-2025/Group8/README.md

 3. **Sprint Retrospectives** to reflect on the sprint and identify areas for improvement.
 4. **Backlog Grooming** to ensure tasks are clearly defined and prioritized.

-We use tools like [insert project management tool, e.g., Trello/Jira/GitHub Projects] to manage our backlog and track progress.
+We use GitHub tools to manage our backlog and track progress.

 ## Project Setup
 To set up the project locally: